Klallam language: Use and revitalization efforts

 The first Klallam dictionary was published in 2012.
-Port Angeles High School, in Port Angeles, Washington, offers Klallam classes, taught as a heritage language "to meet graduation and college entrance requirements."
+Port Angeles High School, in Port Angeles, Washington, offers Klallam classes, taught as a heritage language "to meet graduation and college entrance requirements".
 Beginning fall 2020, the Klallam language has been taught at Peninsula College in Port Angeles.

 The last native speaker of Klallam as a first language was Hazel Sampson of Port Angeles, who died on February 4, 2014, at the age of 103.
-Sampson had worked along with Ed Sampson (d.
+Hazel Sampson had worked along with brother Ed Sampson (d.
 1995), Tom Charles (d.
 1999), Bea Charles (d.
 2009) and Adeline Smith (d.
-2013), other native speakers of Klallam, and with language teacher Jamie Valadez and linguist Timothy Montler from 1992 to compile the Klallam dictionary.
+2013), other native speakers of Klallam, and with language teacher Jamie Valadez and linguist Timothy Montler from 1992 to compile the Klallam Dictionary.
 In 1999, this effort led to the development of a lesson plan and guidebooks to teach students the basics of the language through storytelling.
 In 2015, a complete grammar of Klallam was published for second language instruction and preservation of the language.

 Bilingual English-Klallam street signs were installed at two intersections in Port Angeles in 2016.
 In 2020, Donald Sullivan, a member of the Port Gamble S'Klallam Tribe, installed street signs in Klallam alongside existing English ones in Little Boston.